-If the buyer or their agent want to talk price, terms, or other real estate matters, let them speak to an individual who has your best interets in mind – Bonnie Pagano, your Empire Realty Group agent.
+If the buyer or their agent want to talk price, terms, or other real estate matters, let them speak to an individual who has your best interest in mind – Bonnie Pagano, your Core Agency RE, Inc. agent.

 - Help Your Agent

-Bonnie Pagano, your Empire Realty Group agent will have an easier time selling your home if showings are scheduled through our office.
+Bonnie Pagano, your Core Agency RE, Inc. agent will have an easier time selling your home if showings are scheduled through our office.
 You’ll appreciate the convenience.
 In addition if a buyer approaches you directly to see your home, for your safety and peace of mind find out how to contact them or have them call us.
 We’ll take it from there.